-Connect to the switches serial/console port on the front using a program like Putty (9600 8N1), and connect any of the normal switch ports to your network (do NOT use the dedicated management port).
+Connect to the serial/console port on the front using a program like Putty (9600 8N1), then connect the management ethernet port to your network (do NOT use any of the regular switch ports yet).

 Power on the switch while watching your serial terminal - start smashing the

 b key until you're dropped into the bootloader prompt, which looks like

 ICX64XX-boot> .
 If you missed the prompt and it boots the OS instead, pull power and try again.

 At the boot prompt, we need to give it a temporary IP in the subnet of your network, so it can talk to your TFTP server.
 This IP will not be used again after it leaves the bootloader.
 Replace the IP in the example below with an unused IP on your subnet.
 We also need to supply the IP of your TFTP server, and the filenames of the new software:

 setenv ipaddr 192.168.1.50 setenv netmask 255.255.255.0 #tell the switch the IP of your tftp server: setenv serverip 192.168.1.8 setenv image_name ICX64xx/ICX64R08030u.bin setenv uboot ICX64xx/kxz10105.bin

 Y- sending a lowercase

 ywill just make it abort.
 Once finished, reset the switch and let it boot fully to continue: